How do business entities protect my personal assets from business lawsuits?

 One of the miracles of incorporation is limited liability, the ability to shield your personal assets from lawsuits that arise from your business activities.
 Although every case differs, an S Corporation or a Limited Liability Company (LLC) typically provide good personal asset protection.
-Rocket Lawyer can help you get your business name reserved and the proper paperwork filed for the business entity of your choice, be it an LLC, S-Corp, C-Corp, or Non-Profit.
+Rocket Lawyer can help you research your business name and get the proper paperwork filed for the business entity of your choice, be it an LLC, S-Corp, C-Corp, or Nonprofit.
 You can also find answers to questions about the relative advantages and disadvantages of each business entity.
 If you have a specific question about asset protection and your particular situation, ask a lawyer and get quick and expert advice.

 Is it okay to mix personal and business resources?

 Most experts agree that it is not a good idea to mix personal and business resources if you are at all concerned about limiting your personal liability against business lawsuits.
 Keeping personal and business financial accounts separate and only paying for business expenses from business accounts, and not from your personal accounts, is an important way to demonstrate that your business is run as a separate entity.
 Even if you have a state sanctioned LLC along with an operating agreement, tight adherence to business operating procedures that show you are maintaining this separation can help to keep your personal assets safe.

 Do I need to use formal business agreements and procedures?